danieldelahoz/NFTFlashbot/README.md

 *note*: the source code may be currently set-up for Ethereum.
 You NEED to change it to a testnet if you want to Test the flashbot, preferably Goerli.

+# Packages may need to be installed for program to run, as I did not include the node_modules.